 Contractors can claim mistake of fact in bid claims against the federal government.
 When arguing that there was a mistake in bid, a contractor can either raise a mutual mistake of fact (both contractor and government made a mistake in drafting the agreement) or unilateral mistake of fact (contractor mistake) claim.
 Both claims are subject to reformation (price adjustments) if successfully proven.

-When looking at timing to bring a claim, mutual mistake of fact claims can be brought after the contract was entered in to, but where some error was made in the contract itself.
+When looking at timing to bring a contract law mutual mistake claim, mutual mistake contract claims can be brought after the contract was entered into, but where some error was made in the contract itself.
 To be successful in this contract defense, the contractor must prove by clear and convincing evidence:

 - Parties to the contract were mistaken in their belief about a fact,